Two Tribes: Skinheads & Mods Captured by Photographer Owen Harvey

 TM: What have you learned from your time spent in both camps?

-OH: I think I’ve learnt a huge amount, both in a social sense and as a photographer and of course those things are interlinked.
-Also, I should have learnt that I’m not cut out for staying up three nights in a row sober until 6am taking pictures, but I always seem to forget that.
+OH: I think I’ve learned a huge amount, both in a social sense and as a photographer and of course those things are interlinked.
+Also, I should have learned that I’m not cut out for staying up three nights in a row sober until 6 am taking pictures, but I always seem to forget that.